Lattay/libs/test/README.md

 `test_*.c` compile to executables that produce textual results `*.py` process the results.

+I have no clue how to properly test a hash or a RNG, I am just trying things out.

 - test\_autocorrel.c produce random values and compute autocorrelation
 - test\_fft.c produce random values and compute (naive) Discrete Fourier Transform
 - test\_points.c